j5ik2o/akka-cqrs-es-example-typed/README.md

-# CQRS+ES Example by using akka-cluster-typed
+# CQRS/Event Sourcing System Example by using Akka

 This is a example for CQRS+ES(Event Sourcing).